esarjeant/pymediareport/README.md

 `--find_fullscreen` to locate video files that are in fullscreen (4:3) aspect ratio

+`--find_low_bit_rate` to locate video files that are lower bitrate and therefore likely lower quality

 Some of these can be used cumulatively; for example you may filter for stereo only as well as single audio which should identify videos that only have a single AAC audio stream.